Planar lattices do not recover from forest fires: Box-crossing estimates and consequences for forest fires

-In other words, the $\om$-open clusters containing horizontal crossings of $S_n$ are declared closed in $\wt\om$, as are their boundaries.
+In other words, the $\omega$-open clusters containing horizontal crossings of $S_n$ are declared closed in $\widetilde\omega$, as are their boundaries.
 All other sites are opened.
-Outside of $S_n$ we may take $\wt\om = 0$, this has no influence on our use of $\wt\om$.
+The value of $\widetilde\omega$ outside of $S_n$ is irrelevant for our purposes; for concreteness we take $\widetilde\omega= 0$ there.
 Finally we enhance the vertices inside $R_n$ by setting

-\begin{thm} There exist constants $\de, \la, c >0$ such that, for all $n \geq 1$,
+\begin{thm} There exist constants $\delta, \lambda, c >0$ such that, for all $n \geq1$,

 \end{thm}